terrencetec/kontrol/docs/source/tutorial.rst

 And we eventually obtained a controller.
 The open-loop transfer function has a unit gain frequency of 0.128 Hz and phase margin of 45 degrees.
-The gain at 10 Hz is 2 orders of magnitude than the one we obtained in :ref:`Damping control`.
+The gain at 10 Hz is 2 orders of magnitude lower than the one we obtained in :ref:`Damping control`.
 It follows that the noise injected is also that much lower.
 From simulation, the system is able to trace a unit step input without